 So if we can add extra beds or a cot to your room we can keep things very reasonable, if the kids need their own room we have to charge the normal rate.

 We’re not allowed to recommend or offer baby-sitting or childcare as a service as our UK insurers advise us not to since the local mums from the village aren’t qualified, registered or insured.
 But we can introduce you to some of the Sri Lankan ladies from the local village that look after Ed & Sofie’s baby and our friend’s kids and if you feel comfortable you can arrange child-care whilst you surf or practice yoga directly with them at very reasonable rates.

 We love the kids to join in with whatever we can reasonably allow them to do.
-Surfing is inherently dangerous activity so we have to have some limitations, check them out on our What’s Included page.
+Surfing is inherently dangerous activity so we have to have some limitations.
 Talk to the yoga teacher when you arrive if you’d like your kids to try yoga.
 It has the be at the yoga teachers discretion and not to the detriment of our other yogis experience.
 There’s plenty of other stuff we can fully allow the kids to get involved with.
-See our What’s Included page for what else is available.

 Yes, there are a handful of little surf shack shops springing up in the area for your basic surf equipment requirements, including some pretty good repair shops.
 We will also stock a careful chosen selection of surf equipment and accessories in our shop.